umanochiocciola/kane/README.md

 	To get the full geek experience press fn+f11 to make the terminal window full screen On linux, I suggest to place MainKane in /home folder.

+CHANGELOG:
+	Version 2.0.9.6.1  - internal security -
+	Added protection to user's home folder.
+Only that user can access it Added user verification: you were able to switch user without verification with py user='TargetUserName', now Kane will check for discrepancies in usernames
+	Improved 'lemme see' command: now it gives you a list of active variables in the program With 'lemme see all' it will also show functions(with memory adress) and modules

 Sintax:
 	Kane terminal supports either his own commands either your os ones.
 	To get a list of useful commands type help.